Unboxed-Software/solana-course/content/transfer-fee.md

 ### 3. Create a mint with transfer fee

-We're now going to create a function `createMintWithTransferFee` in a new file `src/create-mint.ts`.
+Let's create a function `createMintWithTransferFee` in a new file `src/create-mint.ts`.

-When creating a mint with transfer fee, we need three instructions: `SystemProgram.createAccount`, `createInitializeTransferFeeConfigInstruction` and `createInitializeMintInstruction`.
+To create a mint with the `transfer fee` extension, we need three instructions: `SystemProgram.createAccount`, `createInitializeTransferFeeConfigInstruction` and `createInitializeMintInstruction`.

-Add `createMintWithTransferFee` with following arguments:
+We'll also want the our new `createMintWithTransferFee` function to have following arguments:
- - `cluster` : The cluster to which connection is pointing to
  - `connection` : The connection object
  - `payer` : Payer for the transaction
  - `mintKeypair` : Keypair for the new mint